 It was believed that DOMS was a result of lactic acid build-up (a theory debunked long ago), but the actual cause is micro-tears in the muscle fibers, resulting in inflammation.

 My body felt super tight at first, but this did eventually ease as my muscles adapted to the workout down the line.
 Still, my back and chest suffered the most.
 Thankfully, I’m adept at engaging my core, so my lower back escaped punishment, but I did not escape DOMS.

 The push-ups predominantly work your chest muscles, shoulders and triceps, and kettlebell swings work just about everything but with a focus on your posterior chain.
 Kettlebells are a hip hinge movement, so you will send your hips backward rather than squatting down; this activates the posterior chain, including your back muscles, glutes and hamstrings.

-Most of the stiffness localized to my back and chest, but my hamstrings felt tender after the first few days, too.
-As I mentioned, this got better as my muscles got stronger, but the first few days weren’t pretty.
+Most of the stiffness localized to my back and chest, but my hamstrings felt tender, too.
+As I mentioned, this got better as my muscles got stronger, but the first few weeks weren’t pretty.